priscalim00/Bioinformatics_Scripts/README.md

 Samples underwent shotgun sequencing on the Illumina Novaseq platform (150bp, paired end) using half reactions of the standard
 Illumina DNA Prep kit.

+Use of `conda`: `Conda` is a powerful environment and software manager.
+Many of the packages used in this pipeline are downloaded via `conda`.
+Refer to the [Miniconda webpage](https://docs.anaconda.com/free/miniconda/) for details on installing and configuring `conda`

 Navigate this repository:
 ```
 project